Born Villain: Release and artwork

 In May 2010, the band's website underwent a complete overhaul, incorporating a new logo along with a clip of a previously unreleased song.
-The CMYK coloring was also notable with regard to an acrostic which appeared in a journal entry accompanying the site changes, spelling out the words "Christianity Manufactures Yesterdays Killers".
+The CMYK coloring was also notable with regard to an acrostic which appeared in a journal entry accompanying the site changes, spelling out the words "Christianity Manufactures Yesterday's Killers".
 The album's title was revealed in September 2011.
 That same month, Manson and Twiggy attended the opening of artist Nick Kushner's exhibition at the Studio Servitu Gallery in LA, where the upcoming album was played in its entirety.
 LA Weekly attended the event and confirmed the upcoming album would be released in 2012.

 Born Villain was released worldwide from April 30, with a cover of Carly Simon's "You're So Vain" included on all editions as a bonus track.
 This cover was recorded after the album had been completed, and features Johnny Depp performing guitar.
 The pair were introduced when Manson appeared as an extra on 21 Jump Street when he was 19, although "You're So Vain" is their first musical collaboration.
 The cover originated from a jam session, with Manson explaining that they "started playing old blues songs and I said, 'My record's done, but we should really do a song to add to the end of it, as if it were a movie.'"
 He described the cover's placement on the album as: "It's like the movie's over, and this is playing at the end title credits."
 It was later included on the soundtrack to the documentary West of Memphis.
 Dean Karr, who served as the photographer on Manson's cover shoot for the March 2012 issue of Revolver, was commissioned to create the album's cover art.
 He had previously worked on the artwork accompanying Antichrist Superstar.
 However, the cover image would later be revealed to be the work of photographer Lindsay Usich, with Karr's photography being used for the album's first single, "No Reflection".